 - Limit your losses (always) – Decide how much your bottom limit is and stick to it.
 If I ever let another option expire worthlessly, I’m worthless.
 It’s my money.
 Always keep enough in the brokerage account to at least place a couple more orders.
 When you have to add money to your brokerage account from savings to keep trading, you’re losing.

-- Don’t buy options for smaller companies, stocks, or ETFs based on hunches or charts.
-Smaller stocks don’t have the volumes and there will be no one around to buy your Out-of-the-Money option if the market is heading the wrong direction.
+- Don’t buy options for smaller companies, stocks, or obscure ETFs based on hunches or charts.
+Smaller stocks sometimes don’t have the volumes and there will be no one around to buy your Out-of-the-Money option if the market is heading the wrong direction.
+They often have fewer price points and options in the option chains.

 - You’ll never time the sale of an In-the-money option exactly at the peak price of the day so it’s ok to sell after it’s coming down from the intra-day high.
 Better to make some money on the drop from the high than to wait for it to get back to the peak.